 The Flir FX is only second best because it's slightly inconvenient and not as easy to use as the top-rated IP camera.
 It has the best video quality as long as it has a light source, and its nighttime video is on par with the Simplicam.
 It provides a wider field of view than many of the IP cameras we tested, and it lets you choose whether you want to store your footage locally or in the cloud.

 Nest Cam Indoor offers high definition, clear video and decent field of view at 130 degrees.
 It's also the only IP camera in our review that has its own home automation system, and it is one of the few that can use your mobile device's GPS as a signal to start recording when you leave home.

-The most cost-effective choice in our review is the Foscam C2, which is the least expensive camera we tested and doesn't rely on cloud storage, so no other costs are associated with this IP camera.
+The most cost-effective choice in our review is the Foscam C2, which is one of the least expensive cameras we tested and has optional cloud storage, so few costs are associated with this IP camera.
 Belkin offers a low-cost cloud service at $5.99 per month, and it includes a two-year warranty, one of the best available.
 If you want an IP camera that lets you use the third-party home automation service IFTTT, the Oco is a solid choice.

 Whether you use your IP camera for home security, as a fun way to capture family events, or just to keep an eye on your children, pets or elderly parents, you need to choose one that fits for your lifestyle.
 Read our IP camera reviews to find the right one for you.